FDB-Cabinet/ssed-seeker/Readme.md

 Exit codes
 - The CLI exits non‑zero on internal errors (e.g., invalid arguments, I/O errors, GitLab API failures).
-- With GitLab configured (token + project ID): faulty simulations cause issue creation; the process continues with other seeds unless a critical error occurs.
+- With GitLab configured (token + project ID): faulty simulations cause issue creation; the process continues with other seeds unless `--fail-fast` is specified (in which case the program exits after creating the issue).
-- Without GitLab configured: the process exits non‑zero immediately when the first faulty seed is detected (no issue is created).
+- Without GitLab configured: the process exits non‑zero immediately when the first faulty seed is detected (no issue is created); the stdout of the faulty run is printed if available.

 Troubleshooting
 - Cannot find `fdbserver`: